thomasabishop/systems-obscure/src/posts/reading-2022.md

 ## Sean Carroll, The Big Picture: On the Origins of Life, Meaning and the Universe Itself (2006)

-Whenever scientists weigh-in on philosophical debates in popular scientific literature, the results are consistently incoherent and naive about the metaphysical nuances or pedestrian to the point of platitude.
-(Richard Dawkins on religion is the canonical example of this.)
+Whenever scientists weigh-in on philosophical debates in popular scientific literature, the results are often incoherent or naive about the metaphysical nuances (Richard Dawkins on religion is the canonical example of this.)
 Carroll doesn't buck this trend but his accounts of the current theories of abiogenesis, entropy and Bayesian statistics were clear, enjoyable and thought-provoking.
-The latter half of the book which focuses on morality in a meaningless and godless universe are safely skippable however.
+The latter half of the book which focuses on morality in a meaningless and godless universe is pretty skippable though.

 ## Anthony Beevor, The Second World War (2012)